aidulcandra/wachan/README.md

 - `options` - The message sending options
     - `options.text` - Text/caption to be sent
     - `options.quoted` - Message to be quoted.
 By default it's the received message (if using method 2, 3, 4).
 Can be changed or set to `null`.
-    - `options.image` - Image to be sent.
+    - `options.image` - Image to send.
 It can be a buffer, a url or a path.
-    - `options.video` - Video to be sent.
+    - `options.video` - Video to send.
 It can be a buffer, a url or a path.
-    - `options.gif` - Video to be sent as gif.
+    - `options.gif` - Video to send as gif.
 It can be a buffer, a url or a path.
 (Whatsapp does not actually support GIF files.
 If you send a GIF file, it won't animate)
+    - `options.audio` - Audio to send.
+It can be a buffer, a url or a path.

 <b>Note:</b> Since `bot.sendMessage()` and `message.reply()` return a message object which contains a `text` property, returning the result of these functions inside a response function can make your bot send message twice.
 For example:
 ```js